allisonkcraig/EasyDrafter/README.md

 I created many functions to specialy help me calculate the axis of a specific coordinate.
 Many of my functions are based on the geometry of right triangles.

 ## <a name="v2"></a>Version 2.0

-The next step for this app would be a smarter way to select template blocks.
-There is a process in pattern drafting called "grading" which is taking a pattern and scaling up or down for the specific user.
-It would be neat to take this process and apply it to base templates so the user can both get a block the size they want but also the proportions they want.
+The next steps I am taking are to hash passwords before saving to database, add beta key system for a test audience, and set up an introductory video or tutorial for new users.

 ## <a name="author"></a>Author
 Allison Craig is a software engineer from San Francisco, CA.